emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 By returning multiple tuples, you can run Boltz with different configurations for the same datapoint (e.g., different sampling strategies, different constraints, different hyperparameters).
 Each configuration will be run separately with its own YAML file.

 You can modify this function, e.g., to tailor the CLI args like changing the number of diffusion samples or recycling steps.
-Or you could add constraints to the yaml file through modifications to the `input_dict`.
+Or you could add constraints to the YAML file through modifications to the `input_dict`.

-Note that we have already precomputed MSA for all test proteins and it will be passed to the `prepare_protein_complex` function alongside the test protein sequences.
-Thus, you can not change the MSA input.
+Note that we have already precomputed MSA for all test proteins and it will be input alongside the test protein sequences.
+Thus, you can not change the MSA calculation.
 However, you can post-process the input MSA within the `prepare_protein_complex` function before it is passed to the Boltz model.
 You can find example MSA in the provided data.

 #### Step 2: Running Boltz

 With the provided information, the script will then call Boltz once for each configuration.

+You are also welcome to make modifications to the Boltz code as needed.

 #### Modifying step 3: Post-processing and ranking predictions